LightX-Innovations/flutter_better_camera/README.md

 ## Installation

-Clone this repo and add it as a dependancy in your flutter pubspec.yaml
+Clone this repo and add it as a dependency in your flutter pubspec.yaml

 ### iOS
 Add two rows to the `ios/Runner/Info.plist`: